-Features Once you narrow it down a bit, look more closely at the features of various mowers.
+Once you narrow it down a bit, look more closely at the features of various mowers.
 Some are small and lightweight, while others are larger and made to cover more territory quickly.
-Also, consider things like how easy it is to start a mower and if can do things like mulch and bag your clippings, too.
+Also, consider ease of operation factors like how easy a mower is to start and whether it can do things like mulch and bag your clippings.

-Charging time If you choose a cordless electric mower, then it'll eventually need to be charged.
-How long it takes to charge will vary by model.
+If you choose a cordless electric mower, eventually it will need to be charged.
+How long that takes will vary by model.
 Some mowers can only run for 30 minutes, while others can go for hours without a charge.
-The size of your lawn is also a factor to consider since you don’t want to run out of power when you’re only partway through a job.
-Of course, if you don’t want to worry about charging your mower at all, a corded model may be more your speed.
+The size of your lawn is also a factor to consider because you don’t want to run out of power when you’re only partway through a job.
+Of course, if you don’t want to worry about charging your mower at all, a corded model may be the better choice.

 Why should I opt for an electric lawnmower over a gas or push-powered mower?